 Considering that 99% of my travel is for fun, it’s easy for me to forget that there are people out there who travel every week for work and it can be a total grind at times.
-I was quickly reminded of this as I was standing at the gate area looking around at all the long and tired faces of the zombies waiting to board this flight, thanking the heavens above that I was not in their shoes.
+I was quickly reminded of this as I was standing at the gate area looking around at all the long and tired faces of the zombies waiting to board this American Airlines A321, thanking the heavens above that I was not in their shoes.

 It was Friday afternoon, and every single one of these people looked as if they had suffered through a marathon of migraine-inducing meetings and gut-busting presentations this week.
 Unfortunately, some of them weren’t lucky enough to be finished quite yet.
 The guy standing next to me was on a phone call trying to wrap up a deal with a client who seemed stubborn to budge an inch on price, and I could tell by the tone of his voice that all he wanted to do was go home and drink irresponsible amounts of whiskey.

 I assume this is what Friday afternoons are like at major airports all over the world, and quite frankly, it’s not a pretty sight.
 I took the day off of work in order to be able to begin this trip, completely free of anything that “the man” could to dish out.
 It was so stress-free as a matter of fact, that my biggest conundrum of the day so far had been whether or not to eat before the flight from San Diego to San Francisco.
 Worrying about anything heavier than that can totally ruin a day of fun travel.

 Duration: 1 hour 35 minutes